What that actually means in practice

 Website-only thinking

-A senior fractional CMO approaches this by connecting GEO to revenue motion.
+The operator connects GEO to how the company actually makes money.
 The question is not “Can we publish more AI-friendly content?”
 The better question is “When a buyer asks an AI engine who solves this problem, do we show up accurately, credibly, and in the right context?”

-That requires tighter strategy before more production.
+That means getting the strategy right before adding production.
 Define the category language.
 Decide which questions you need to own.
 Build proof around the claims that matter.
 Then publish and distribute content that makes the company citable across the buyer journey.